 Canvas Frame Options

-Different frame styles for framing stretched canvas pictures or paintings on board
+Different frame styles for framing stretched canvas pictures and oil paintings on board

 To frame or not to frame; that is the question.
 The thing with stretched canvas pictures is that in many cases they're ready to hang, with no urgent need to add a frame.
 In fact, many people do hang stretched canvases 'as is', creating a contemporary and minimalist look.
 But this isn't everyone's cup of tea.
 Some people think of an unframed image as being incomplete, and others simply prefer the look of a frame.
 Some canvases may also look better with a frame, especially if they haven't been gallery wrapped and have visible staples at the sides.
 It's really up to you whether you decide to frame your canvas or not.